Registering for Psychology Courses

 Students register for Psychology courses on a first-come, first-served basis.
-Wait lists are used if course enrollment reaches maximum capacity.
 Therefore, students should register at their earliest opportunity.
 The Psychology Department opens as many spots as possible in all courses (online courses included); there are no “extra” spots held in reserve.

 Schedule Changes (After the start of classes)